OPPO is donating $1 for every app download to the Reef Restoration Foundation.

 To assist in reef recovery, the Reef Restoration Foundation (a not-for-profit organisation) is establishing a network of "ocean-based coral nurseries" that help build the reef's resistance and expedite its recovery in the event of ongoing cyclone damage and coral bleaching.

-For more information on the initiative, head over to the Recolour The Reef website where you can make a standalone donation to the cause.
+For more information on the initiative, head over to the Reef Restoration Foundation website where you can make a standalone donation to the cause.